SAP-samples/teched2025-AD165/exercises/ex2/README.md

 In this exercise, you will download a simple static UI integration card and make it available in Work Zone, so you can add it to a workpage in the next exercise.
 In the optional exercise 5, you can learn how to create more complex UI integration cards that consume real business data.

+> [!NOTE]
-> **&#9432;** Integration cards present a new means to expose application content to the end user in a unified way.
+> Integration cards present a new means to expose application content to thehgghend user in a unified way.
 A card is a design pattern that displays the most concise pieces of information in a limited-space container.
 Similar to a tile, it helps users structure their work in an intuitive and dynamic way while presenting more data at first sight than a tile usually does.

 ## Exercise 2.1 Select a sample card and adapt it to your needs